 Here are some of the most common things hackers do if they manage to compromise your VPN:

-• Fraud — when your VPN is hacked, bad actors can access your personal information, including your banking details.
-It can then be used for identity theft, taking out loans in your name, or draining your bank account;
+- Fraud — when your VPN is hacked, bad actors can access your personal information, including your banking details.
+This information can then be used for identity theft, taking out loans in your name, or draining your bank account;

-• Malware — a hacked VPN won’t directly allow hackers to install malware on your devices, but it will definitely make them more vulnerable to MITM and other attacks that can result in hackers taking over your device.
+- Malware — a hacked VPN won’t directly allow hackers to install malware on your devices.
+Still, it will definitely make them more vulnerable to MITM and other attacks that can result in hackers taking over your device.

 What should you do if your VPN has been hacked?

 Finding out that your VPN got hacked is never a pleasant experience.
-But it’s important to keep a cool head and take the necessary steps to minimize the damage.
+But it’s important to stay calm and take the necessary steps to minimize the damage.
 Here’s what you should do as soon as you learn about your VPN provider being hacked:

 How to choose a VPN to stay safe from hackers